Loan Made to an Employee

 Debt contracted to acquire investments

 A loan may be a debt contracted to acquire investments.
-When this is the case, the employee can deduct the value of the benefit in his or her income tax return.
+When this is the case, the employee can deduct the value of the benefit in their income tax return.

 If the benefit results from a debt contracted to acquire investments, you have to enter “L-4” in a blank box of the employee's RL-1 slip, followed by the amount of the benefit.